 Does the pain after Fraxel laser treatments feel mild or more intense, like a sunburn?

-What Can I Expect in Terms of Pain After Having Fraxel Laser Treatments to Remove Surgical Scars?
+What Level of Pain Should Be Expected After Having Fraxel Laser Treatments to Remove Surgical Scars?

 After Fraxel Laser - briefly feels like minor sunburn

 The mild discomfort following a Fraxel laser treatment feels and looks like a mild sunburn and typically only lasts a few hours.